-SLO 3 is assessed through a dispositions form in ECED 5010 Advanced Child Development, which is one of candidates' first courses.
+SLO 3 is assessed through a dispositions form in EDUC 5410 Elementary Internship in Teaching, which is the candidates' first semester of the last year.
 The assessment is evaluated using a rubric, and the target performance is that 80% of candidates will score at least "Sufficient."
 Faculty created the dispositional evaluation based on agreed-upon best practices and constructs outlined in InTASC standards.
 The assessment provides evidence for meeting the state identified standards because it is aligned with InTASC standards, and face validity was established for the instrument.
 Steps were taken to assure Quality of the assessment/evidence.
 Face validity was established by 1) aligning items to constructs, 2) avoiding bias and ambiguous language, and 3) stating items in actionable terms.
 Analysis was conducted using the CAEP Evaluation Framework for EPP-Created Assessments, resulting in "below sufficient," "sufficient," or "above sufficient" ratings.
 The goal is for at least 80% of candidates to score "Sufficient".

-- AY 2016-2017: 100% of candidates met target - AY 2017-2018: 100% of candidates met target
+AY 2016-2017: 100% of candidates met target

+• AY 2017-2018: 100% of candidates met target

 In AY 2016-2017, 100% of candidates met target and scored "Above Sufficient" on the rubric.
-Candidates' mean score was "3" (n = 18).
-Although 100% of candidates met target, program faculty examined the evidence to determine student learning in each area, and emphasis on Professionalism was strengthened in coursework to provide learner support.
+Candidates' mean score was "4" (n = 8).
+Although 100% of candidates met target, program faculty examined the evidence to determine student learning in each area, and emphasis on Professionalism and demonstrating a passion and enthusiasm for teaching was strengthened in coursework to provide learner support.
 This proved to be effective, as 100% of candidates met target in AY 2017-2018.
 In AY 2017-2018, 100% of candidates met target and scored "Above Sufficient" on the rubric.
-Candidates' mean score was "3" (n = 10).
+Candidates' mean score was 4.37 (n = 6).

-Although 100% of candidates met target, program faculty examined the evidence to determine student learning in each area, and emphasis on Professionalism was strengthened in coursework to provide learner support.
-This proved to be effective, as 100% of candidates met target in AY 2017-2018.
-As this assessment is used in the Practicum Course, which is one of the last courses candidates take before Internship, faculty expect scores to be strong.
-Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.
+As this assessment is used in the Internship Course, which is one of the last courses candidates take before graduating, faculty expect scores to be strong.
+Because the assessment and rubric are tied to InTASC standards and state standards, candidates' artifacts demonstrated student learning via mastery of InTASC and content standards.

-Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will continue to add videos and resources relating to Professionalism to support student learning, as this is a growing concern in the field.
-This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as professionals who prepare young children for life and learning in the classroom and beyond.
+Although 100% of candidates met target in AY 2016-2017 and AY 2017-2018, program faculty have reviewed the evidence to review student learning, and based on the analysis of the results, faculty will continue to add resources relating to professionalism and motivation for teaching to support student learning, as this is a growing concern in the field of elementary education.
+This effort to engage in program improvement will strengthen candidates' knowledge, skills, and dispositions relating to growing as professionals who teach children in the elementary grades.

+SLO 4

-SLO 4 Course Map: EDUC 5450 Internship
+Course Map: EDUC 5411 Elementary Internship in Teaching

-• SLO 4 is assessed through a lesson plan assignment in EDUC 5450 Internship, which is candidates' last course.
+• SLO 4 is assessed through a lesson plan assignment in EDUC 5411 Elementary Internship in Teaching, which is candidates' last course.

-Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Candidates will design and implement engaging ideas, processes, materials, and experiences appropriate for the discipline developmentally appropriate lesson plans that reflect research on best practices in Early Childhood Education.
+Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Candidates will design and implement engaging ideas, processes, materials, developmentally appropriate lesson and experiences appropriate for the plans that reflect research on best discipline practices in Elementary Education.
 (SPA #3, Lesson Plan)

-Measure 4.4.
+Measure 4.1.
 (Direct - Knowledge and Skills)